valerionew/unisolder-notes/README.md

 * Ja to Jg are shorted
 * Short, on the back side of the front pcb, the pins that have some soldermask free pads arround, with the pads.

+### Buzzer
+Q20 and D17 are needed only if a DC active buzzer (internal oscillator) is used.
+The one provided in BOM, however, needs them.

+## Software, programming the PIC
+There are two alternatives for the PIC32 firmware
+* Using the firmware without bootloader, loading it directly with a PicKit
+* Using the firmware with bootloader, loading the bootloader with the PicKit and the firmware via usb and UniSolder's PC software.
+To me is unclear what are the advantages of picking one choice over the other, i have to ask the author to clarify.

 ## Equivalent parts in bom
 Some parts are not really easy to find.
 Some of them can be substituted easily